Skip to Content

 The referral codes, personalized with a combination of letters, numbers, and special characters, enable seamless sharing through various communication channels.

-2. ClickUp Referral Program (used referral codes)
+2. ClickUp Referral Program (uses referral codes)

 ClickUp’s referral program operates on a straightforward principle: users earn ClickUp credit points by introducing friends and family to the platform.